 The ashram is of a saint of the 20th century, named Upasani Maharaj.
 He was an ardent disciple of Sai Baba.
 Situated off the Shirdi-Ahmednagar State highway, the ashram contains the samadhi of the Maharaj and one of his disciples.

 Local Food and Cuisine

 A variety of cuisines are liberally dotted in Shirdi.
-From Guajarati Thali to Maharashtrian, South Indian and Continental, one can get almost every cuisine style.
-Being a temple city and a significant religious centre, the food served here is generally vegetarian.
+From Gujarati Thali to Maharashtrian, South Indian and Continental, one can get almost every cuisine style.
+Being a temple city and a significant religious center, the food served here is generally vegetarian.
 One must also try the refreshing ing and delicious Guava and Pomegranate juices available all around the town.
 You can also have the unique and rare experience of enjoying the food cooked in the world’s largest solar cooker here.
 Other than these, there are a number of sweets available here such as Ladoos, Bundi and lots more to savor.